GunjanSrivastava/Virtualization-CMPE-283/cmpe283/readme.txt

-Assignment1: Discovering VMX Features
+# Assignment1: Discovering VMX Features

-Group Members:
+# Group Members:
 Anupama Kurudi (anupama.kurudi@sjsu.edu )
 Gunjan Srivastava (gunjan.srivastava@sjsu.edu)

-Course: CMPE-283 Sec 48 Virtualization Technologies
+# Course: CMPE-283 Sec 48 Virtualization Technologies

-GitHub:

-Problem:
+# Problem:
 Your assignment is to create a Linux kernel module that will query various MSRs to determine virtualization features available in your CPU.
 This module will report (via the system message log) the features it discovers.

-Questions 1:
+# Questions 1:
 For each member in your team, provide 1 paragraph detailing what parts of the lab that member implemented / researched.
 (You may skip this question if you are doing the lab by yourself).

-Answer:
+# Answer:
 Both the team members set up the environment and configured VM fusion to host nested VMs on their individual machines (Mac).
 The instructions were equally divided.

 We worked on  IA32_VMX_PINBASED_CTLS together to understand how it works.

-Gunjan Srivastav implemented 2 instructions:
+## Gunjan Srivastav implemented 2 instructions:
 IA32_VMX_PROCBASED_CTLS - 0x482  - Use this MSR for proc based controls if no true controls capability